 - 1. A system behavior that degrades gracefully across some range of viability.
-Formally, if $C_X$ is a manifold of possible configurations of system X, then it must be possible to establish a concave viability function $v_X$ mapping $C_X \to [0, \infty)$ such that for any configuration $c_X$ , only viable configurations have $v_X(c_X) > 0$ , and for any such configuration there exists a ball $B \in C_X$ centered on $c_X$ such that $v_X(B) > 0$ . - 2.
+Formally, if C_X is a manifold of possible configurations of system X, then it must be possible to establish a concave viability function v_X mapping $C_X \rightarrow [0, \infty)$ such that for any configuration c_X , only viable configurations have $v_X(c_X) > 0,^1$ and for any such configuration there exists a ball $B \subset C_X$ centered on c_X such that $v_X(B) > 0$. - 2.
 A stress metric quantifying the degree and direction of stress on the system.
-Formally, let the stress metric $s_X$ be a vector field on $C_X$ such that $s_X$ is the gradient of some legal viability function for $C_X$ . - 3.
+Formally, let the stress metric s_X be a vector field on C_X such that s_X is the gradient of some legal viability function for C_X . - 3.
 An incremental program that relieves stress through growth (or possibly shrinking).
-Formally, let this be a parametrized map $i{X,\epsilon,d}: C_X \to C_X$ that shifts a configuration by $\epsilon$ distance in the direction d. - 4.
+Formally, let this be a parametrized map $i{X,\varepsilon,d} : C_X \to C_X$ that shifts a configuration by ε distance in the direction d. - 4.
 A program to construct an initial minimal system.
-This initial minimal system, which we label $X_0$ , must be viable $(v_X(X_0) > 0)$ .
+This initial minimal system, which we label X_0 , must be viable, i.e., $v_X(X_0) > 0$.

 Graceful degradation of system behavior asserts that the core functionality of the system must not have a sharp transition between viable and non-viable.
 The stress metric and incremental program combine to shift a degraded system's configuration back toward viability.
-Finally, the minimal system makes sure there is some viable place to start.
+Finally, the minimal system makes sure that there is some viable place to start.

-To transfer these properties to a composite system, it is necessary only to ensure that the subsystems are coupled such that the side effects of subsystems on one another are incremental.
-Formally, the action of each subsystem X's incremental program on each other subsystem Y forms a continuous map, $\pi{X,Y}$ .
+To transfer these properties to a composite system, it is only necessary to ensure that the subsystems are coupled in such a way that the side effects of subsystems on one another are incremental.
+Formally, the action of each subsystem X's incremental program on every other subsystem Y forms a continuous map, $\pi{X,Y}$.
 Given such a coupling of functional blueprints, it is always the case that it is possible to adjust any given subsystem by some small increment without knocking any other subsystem out of its range of viability.
 This can be proved by construction: